detective-owl/Marshal-Bot/README.md

 2. 4 SG90 Servo Motor (Maybe use a continuous servo motor if you want to support all of the gestures)
 3. 2 Arduino Uno
 4. 2 IC2 LCD Display
+5. 2 HC-12 transceiver
-5. NRF24L01 Arduino Libraries needed (LCD, Sharp, NRF, Servo) **This will not work if you are using an LCD library since it interfere's with the transmission)**
+6. NRF24L01 Arduino Libraries needed (LCD, Sharp, NRF, Servo) **This will not work if you are using an LCD library since it interfere's with the transmission)**

 ### ARDUINO CONNECTIONS: